Originally published in 2018, we've updated this post with new information and links for 2020.

 It’s a simple concept: find the thing(s) that makes you different and shout it from the rooftops.
 Don’t make the mistake of thinking your unique selling proposition needs to appeal to every customer.
 It doesn’t, and that’s ok.
 Instead, focus hard on resonating that unique appeal to the audience who will appreciate it most.

-Here’s some fun examples of USP’s represented in famous brand slogans.
+Here are some fun examples of USPs represented in famous brand slogans.

 What is it that you do well?
-Spell it out and never assume anyone is going to just figure out.
+Spell it out and never assume anyone is going to just figure it out.
 (Because no one cares about anything until they have a reason to.)

-Not only should you define your brand strengths, you should put those strengths in context with your consumer pain points.
+You should define your brand strengths and put those strengths in context with your consumer pain points.
 As in, “We kick ass at X which is exactly what YOU need because of X.”

 Everyone wants to helpfully offer their knowledge of the best products and services.
 By defining the strengths of your brand, you give customers something to actually talk about.

-Content and storytelling should play a big role in every part of your branding.
-While you’re still defining (or refining) your brand, blogs, photos and social media posts about your brand culture are perfect.
+Content and storytelling should play a significant role in every part of your branding.
+While you’re still defining (or refining) your brand, blogs, photos, and social media posts about your brand culture are perfect.

 Position Your Brand

 Where are you on the map of your industry?
 Are you on it all?
 You’re probably not looking down from the top, but make it a goal to have a clear brand position.
-Carve your position by focusing your mission or vision, adding your voice to the conversation of your industry, aligning with like-minded audiences or businesses and deploying smart strategy to rise in SEO rankings.
+Carve your position by focusing your mission or vision, adding your voice to the conversation of your industry, aligning with like-minded audiences or businesses and deploying smart strategies to rise in SEO rankings.

 For most businesses, the best sales strategy is to target niche markets.
-Focus your mission or marketing on a targeted group of people or specific slice of your industry.
+Focus your mission or marketing on a targeted group of people or a specific slice of your industry.
 Find opportunities and underserved consumers in your industry, then customize your marketing to be everything they’ve always wanted.
 After all, you don’t need every customer in the world, just your own healthy market share.
 So find a vulnerable or available one and go after it.

 Be a Voice in Your Industry